caplanmaor/MeetMe/README.md

-# MeetMe
+# MeetMe 📖

-## _How to Run the Project_
+### How to Run the Project
+Clone the git repository

-Navigate to the project's root directory and make sure you have a .env file with the following attributes
+Navigate to the project's root directory and make sure you have a .env file with the following variables

 ```
 POSTGRES_DB=team_status_db